A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: RadioLAM: Basic Ideas

 \section{RadioLAM: Basic Ideas}

-The problem of fine-grained 3D radio map estimation is very challenging due to the extreme sparsity of collected radio samples relative to the high-resolution requirement for the radio map to be estimated.
-To overcome this challenge and solve the problem, we propose RadioLAM -— an algorithm that leverages the creative power and the strong generalization capability of LAM to estimate radio maps from ultra-sparse sampling for a 3D area of interest.
+The problem of fine-grained 3D radio map construction is very challenging due to the sparsity of collected radio samples relative to the high-resolution requirement for the radio map to be estimated.
+To overcome this challenge, we propose RadioLAM.
 As shown in Fig.~\ref{overview}, RadioLAM consists of three key blocks: an augmentation block, a generation block, and an election block.
 In the following, we briefly describe functions of these three blocks, respectively.

-{\bf Block 1: Augmentation block\/} \ \ \ The 3D radio map estimation is challenging due to the fact that the number of radio samples, i.e., $k$, is extremely small in practice, resulted from the high costs of sensors capable of collecting radio samples and the large-scale spatial coverage of the 3D area $\mathcal{A}$.
+{\bf Block 1: Augmentation block\/} \ \ \ The 3D radio map construction is challenging due to that the number of radio samples, i.e., $k$, is very small in practice.
 Furthermore, the number of radio samples collected at the target height $h_t$ can be significantly smaller than $k$ or possibly $0$.
 Therefore, it is impossible to estimate the radio map for the target 2D plane at height $h_t$ only from the coplanar radio samples.
-To improve the qualities of fine-grained radio maps generated in the subsequent generation block for the target 2D plane, in the augmentation block, we leverage the principle of radio propagation to intelligently project the set of $k$ multi-altitude radio samples onto the target 2D plane at height $h_t$.
-This spatial transformation incorporates environmental parameters, including building layouts and terrain features.
+To improve the qualities of fine-grained radio maps generated in the subsequent generation block for the target 2D plane, in this block, we leverage the principle of radio propagation to intelligently project the set of $k$ multi-altitude radio samples onto the target 2D plane at height $h_t$, with environmental parameters such as building layouts and terrain features taken into account.
 The output of this process produces enhanced RSS estimates across the target 2D plane, effectively creating a denser set of virtual RSS measurements than could be obtained through direct sampling at the target height $h_t$ alone.
-These projected RSS values then serve as the inputs for the subsequent generation block.
+These projected RSS values then serve as inputs of the subsequent generation block.